 We invite you to Step into the Stream.

 Ryūmon Hilda Baldoquín Sensei is a lineage holder and authorized teacher in the Sōtō Zen tradition of Shunryu Suzuki and co-founder, with her spouse Catherine Anraku Hondorp Sensei, of Two Streams Zen.

-She first encountered Zen in Spring 1983 stepping through the doors of 300 Page Street to meet a new acquaintance from Germany, Julianne Beck, and discovered the San Francisco Zen Center.
+She first encountered Zen in April 1983 stepping through the doors of 300 Page Street to meet a new acquaintance from Germany, Julianne Beck, and discovered the San Francisco Zen Center.
 A few months later, in Munich, Germany, her friend would place in her hands a copy of Chogyam Trungpa Rinpoche’s Cutting Through Spiritual Materialism.

 In 1990 Sensei Zen monk Mitsuzen Louis Hartman opened for her the Path of Zen at Green Dragon Temple-Green Gulch Farm Zen Center.
 In 1991 she asked to become a formal student of Zenkei Blanche Hartman Roshi, Mitsuzen’s wife, with whom she trained at Tassajara Zen Mountain Center and who ordained her as a priest in 2002.
 In 2005, Sensei trained under Central Abbess Eijun Linda Ruth Cutts as Shuso (Head Monk) at Green Dragon Temple.
 In 2008, Ryūmon Sensei received Shiho from Zenkei Roshi at Beginner’s Mind Temple.